-I thought the Advanced Nutrients people were just trying to sell me their stuff so I challenged them on their claims.
+I thought the Advanced Nutrients people were just trying to sell me stuff, so I challenged their claims.

-They sent me a scientific paper with lab results and other data showing that marijuana plants grown with their fertilizers are cleaner and higher-yielding, with more THC and other cannabinoids.
+They sent me a scientific paper showing that marijuana plants grown with their fertilizers are cleaner and higher-yielding, with more THC and other cannabinoids.

 I always do a thorough crop flush just before harvest, but I learned that’s not enough to protect me and other people who consume my buds.